CityOfOrlando-2025/COOL/documentation/docs/database/cool-db-setup-guide.md

 #### 1.1.1 `docker-compose.yaml`

 - Defines the services used in the project (for example, the MySQL container).
-- References the **`initdb/`** folder to automatically load the database schema and seed data when the container is created.
+- References the **`initdb/`** folder to automatically load the database schema and seed data the first time the container is created (when the database volume is empty).
+- Configures persistent data storage so your database content survives container restarts and removals.
 - Automatically reads environment variables (passwords) from the **`.env`** file in the same directory.

 #### 1.1.2`.env.sample`